Impact of 3D macro physics and nuclear physics on the p nuclei in O-C shell mergers: Discussions and Conclusion

 Figure \ref{fig:impact_mixing_cases_bars_all} shows the maximum spread for the \pnucn{} across all mixing scenarios considered in this paper, excluding the case of no merger, have an average spread of \unit{2.45}{\dex}.
 This shows the significant impact of the macrophysical uncertainties in 1D stellar models on nucleosynthesis, and this highlights the importance of understanding hydrodynamic models better as the shell merger dominates production of the \pnucn{} \citep{robertiGprocessNucleosynthesisCorecollapse2023,robertiGprocessNucleosynthesisCorecollapse2024b}.

 Although we find that the mixing conditions significantly impact the results of Section \ref{sec:nuclearimpact}, not all scenarios are equally likely to represent the conditions in a merger.
-The MLT mixing scenario, $1\times$, and $50\times$ case may not be representative of the conditions for realistic O-C shell mergers.
-3D hydrodynamic simulations show the \oxygen[]-shell has a downturn to radial convective velocities and mixing speeds roughly $3-10$ times larger than what MLT predicts \citep{jonesIdealizedHydrodynamicSimulations2017,andrassy3DHydrodynamicSimulations2020, rizzutiShellMergersLate2024a}.
+The MLT mixing scenario, $1\times$, and $50\times$ case may not be representative of the conditions for realistic \oxygen[]-\carbon[] shell mergers.
+3D hydrodynamic simulations show the \oxygen[] shell has a downturn to radial convective velocities and mixing speeds roughly $3-10$ times larger than what MLT predicts \citep{jonesIdealizedHydrodynamicSimulations2017,andrassy3DHydrodynamicSimulations2020, rizzutiShellMergersLate2024a}.
 This suggests that the $3\times$ and $10\times$ downturn mixing scenarios are likely more representative of the conditions in a merger.
 The exploration done in this paper shows the importance of understanding the mixing conditions, but not all scenarios are equally likely to represent the conditions in a merger.

-The results in this work are important for the interpretation of presolar grains. \cite{fokSiliconIsotopicComposition2024} argue that the nucleosynthesis in \oxygen[]-\carbon[] shell mergers matter when interpreting the $^{29}\mathrm{Si}/^{28}\mathrm{Si}$ ratio seen in grains.
-As shown in this work, the ratio of isotopic pairs is sensitive to the mixing conditions in the \oxygen[]-shell.
+The results in this work are important for the interpretation of presolar grains.
+As shown in this work, the ratio of isotopic pairs is sensitive to the mixing conditions in the \oxygen[] shell.
 This means that comparing the grains data to the results of this work can be used as a diagnostic tool to constrain the mixing details of \oxygen[]-\carbon[] shell mergers and connect measured isotopic ratios to 3D hydrodynamics.

 There are limitations to the results provided in this work and further extensions that could be done.
-We have focused on the impact of mixing conditions and varying reaction rates, but do not investigate how different stellar conditions are relevant to the nucleosynthesis or if changing the stable seeds from the \carbon[]-shell impact these results.
+We have focused on the impact of mixing conditions and varying reaction rates, but do not investigate how different stellar conditions are relevant to the nucleosynthesis or if changing the stable seeds from the \carbon[] shell impact these results.
 The distribution of stable seeds and the metallicity of the star are of significant importance for the nucleosynthesis of the \pnucn{} \citep{travaglioTestingRoleSNe2015, battinoHeavyElementsNucleosynthesis2020}.
-It is possible that earlier in stellar evolution that weak \sprn{} in the \carbon[]-shell could modify the stable seeds \citep{pignatariWEAKSPROCESSMASSIVE2010}, which could be relevant for the lighter \pnucn.
+It is possible that earlier in stellar evolution that weak \sprn{} in the \carbon[] shell could modify the stable seeds \citep{pignatariWEAKSPROCESSMASSIVE2010}, which could be relevant for the lighter \pnucn.

 Other stellar models could have different \oxygen[]-shell sizes and temperature profiles due to different mixing prescriptions, initial mass, and rotations, which would directly affect locations of peak burning and how the mixing conditions impact the nucleosynthesis.
 However, if the shell is convective-reactive, a spread in production comparing mixing scenarios would still be expected.